Applied Science and Technology Fundamentals

 |Credential Awarded:||Ontario College Certificate|

 If you’re a high school graduate or mature student, the Applied Science and Technology Fundamentals program can help you earn the mathematics and science credits you need to gain entry into a science or technology–based program.
-Alternatively, if you’d like to improve your mathematical, technical or communication skills before studying at the diploma level, AST will provide the essential learning you need.
+Alternatively, if you’d like to improve your mathematical, technical or communication skills before studying at the diploma level, this program will provide the essential learning you need.

-This intensive two–semester certificate program is designed to give you a strong foundation in communication, mathematics, and science and technology in order to be successful at diploma level study to support technically demanding science and technology sectors.
-You’ll study mathematics, basic sciences and technology, and benefit from a laboratory–based component to develop and fine–tune your skills.
+This intensive two-semester certificate program is designed to give you a strong foundation in communication, mathematics, science and technology in order to be successful at diploma level study to support technically demanding science and technology sectors.
+You’ll study mathematics, basic sciences and technology, and benefit from a laboratory– based component to develop and fine–tune your skills.
 Your courses will expose you to different industry sectors, thus enhancing your opportunities for career exploration.
 Supporting courses in learning strategies, communication and general education provide additional opportunities for you to improve your time management, critical thinking and problem solving skills.
 In addition, this program will help you determine your suitability to work in a laboratory or field environment.

-The AST program is designed to provide you with the skills necessary to enter the following two–year diploma programs:
+This program is designed to provide you with the skills necessary to enter the following two-year diploma programs:

 - Aviation Operations